Abbreviations : Report Help

 IIV3 has a Mol Wt of approximately 2.49-2.75 ×109, a buoyant density of approximately 1.354 g cm−3 in CsCl, and a sedimentation coefficient of 4440–4460S.

-The genome size of IIV3 is 191,132 bp with a G+C content of 48%.
-Of the 126 predicted genes, 68 are common between IIV6 and IIV3.
+The genome of IIV3 is 191,132 bp with a G+C content of 48%.
+Of the 126 predicted genes, 68 are common between invertebrate iridescent virus 6 (IIV6, genus Iridovirus) and IIV3.
 Thirty-three IIV3 genes lack homologs in other iridovirids.
-There is little conservation of gene order among IIV3, IIV6, and IIV9, e.g., between IIV3 and IIV9 only five clusters of three or more genes were detected (Wong et al., 2011).
+There is little conservation of gene order among IIV3, IIV6, and invertebrate iridescent virus 9 (IIV9), e.g., between IIV3 and IIV9 only five clusters of three or more genes were detected (Wong et al., 2011).

-Proteomic analysis of IIV9, a tentative member of the genus, suggests up to 64 viral proteins are present within the virion.
+Proteomic analysis of IIV9, a virus recently classified within this genus, suggests that up to 64 viral proteins are present within the virion.
 Putative genes found in IIV3 and IIV6 but not present in vertebrate iridovirids, include a DNA topoisomerase II, an NAD-dependent DNA ligase, SF1 helicase, IAP and a BRO protein.
-The genome of the type species, IIV3, contains 191 kbp and encodes a minimum of 126 ORFs.
-Other tentative members of the genus display 148-191 ORFs.
+The genome of the type species, IIV3, is 191 kbp and encodes a minimum of 126 ORFs.
+Other viruses within the genus contain 148 – 191 ORFs.

 Only very limited colinearity has been observed between IIV3 and the genome of any other IIVs sequenced to date.
-The genes of IIV3, like those of other members of the family, are likely not grouped by temporal class, lack introns, are closely-spaced, and are not present on overlapping strands of the viral genome.
+The genes of IIV3, like those of other members of the family, do not appear to be grouped by temporal class.
+Moreover, they lack introns, are closely-spaced, and are not present on overlapping strands of the viral genome.
 Because suitable in vitro replication systems are lacking, little is known about the viral replication strategy.
-However, as with other members of the family, overall replication strategy is thought to be similar to that of FV3.
+However, as with other members of the family, overall replication strategy is thought to be similar to that of frog virus 3.

 IIV3 is serologically distinct from members of other genera.

 Chloriridovirus-like infections were reported from Diptera with aquatic larval stages, mainly mosquitoes.
 There is evidence for transovarial transmission in mosquitoes infected by IIV3.
-Horizontal transmission is achieved by cannibalism or predation of infected mosquitoes of other species.
+Horizontal transmission is achieved by cannibalism or predation of infected mosquitoes.
 Patently infected larvae and purified pellets of virus display yellow-green iridescence although orange and red infections are known.
 IIV3 appears to have a narrow host range.

-Members of the genus show 50% or greater sequence identity within the MCP gene.
+Members of the genus show 50% or greater sequence identity within the major capsid protein gene.
 Criteria to distinguish species within the genus are under development.
 Isolates displaying 90% or greater nucleotide identity within the major capsid protein gene, or within a set of core genes, would likely be considered as members of the same viral species.

 Invertebrate iridescent viruses (i.e., IIVs) were designated in the order in which they were identified.
 However, some were designated based on the host species from which they were isolated, e.g., Anopheles minimus iridovirus.